 Was medieval Europe or the medieval Muslim world better at “debating scientific discoveries”?

 In both medieval Europe and the medieval Muslim world, both the quality of “debating scientific discoveries” and the extent to which this was possible, differed greatly from one region to another and one time period to another.
 Neither of these two intellectual worlds existed as a monolith, with considerable variation across time and place in both regions.
-Such debates in were better in some parts of Europe and at certain times, and worse at others.
+Such debates were better in some parts of Europe and at certain times, and worse at others.
 Likewise, such debates were better in some parts of the Muslim world and at certain times, and worse at others.
 This depended entirely on the socio-cultural context in a given time at a given place.

 How mathematical & scientific knowledge differed between medieval Western Europe & the medieval Muslim world

 It is extremely difficult to assess whether medieval Western Europe or the medieval Muslim world was better at actually making scientific discoveries.
-Significant scientific progress was made in both reigions during the medieval period, and these discoveries depended on factors which were constantly changing in both places, especially access to previous Greek knowledge, the ability to exchange scholarly knowledge between Europe and the Muslim world, and the support of local socio-economic and religious elites who sponsored and promoted intellectual endeavors.
+Significant scientific progress was made in both regions during the medieval period, and these discoveries depended on factors which were constantly changing in both places, especially access to previous Greek knowledge, the ability to exchange scholarly knowledge between Europe and the Muslim world, and the support of local socio-economic and religious elites who sponsored and promoted intellectual endeavors.
 It can certainly be said that in both regions the greatest advances took place when all three of these factors coincided.

 From the ninth to the twelfth centuries, the Muslim world was ahead of Western Europe in mathematics, optics, and alchemy, while Western Europe was ahead in anatomy, astronomy, and physics.
 However, by the fourteenth century Western Europe had advanced beyond the Muslim world in all of these fields.